Dipankar Dipon: Berlinale film project

 Dipankar Dipon joined in Talent Campus of Berlinale film project in 2006 with his short film Children on a Rainy Day.
 He is a rare talent in talent campus who had a very prestigious project in Talent Project Market in Berlinale co-production Market in 2006.
 His Film Project Janani was in 17 from 227 entries.
 Janani was a futuristic film based on Dhaka's overpopulation.

 National Film Awards of Bangladesh

 Bengali Cinema Dhaka Attack directed by Dipankar Dipon won four national awards in 2017 including Best Film, Best Actor, Best Makeup, and Best Sound.
+His film Operation Sundarbans got 3 national film awards in 2022 in Comedy, Khokon Mollah in the Best Make-up Man category, and Male Singer category.